Maesimt/articles/readme.md

     person.receives(result.value); // Won't compile...
 You are protected!
 };
 ```
-To access the value you are force to code the `if` branch and define what you want to do in case of failure.
+To access the value you are forced to code the `if` branch and define what you want to do in case of failure.
 ```typescript
 const helpAFellowWithoutAGlass = (person: Person, barTender: BarTender) => {
     const result = barTender.serve(person);